SitekickRemastered/SitePic/README.md

 # Detailed Tutorial:
 https://wiki.sitekickremastered.com/en/Home/Sitekick/Tutorials/SitePic

+---

 # Dependencies
 JDA v5.0.0-beta.23 (Included) - https://github.com/discord-jda/JDA

 Logback Classic 1.5.6 (Should be installed with Maven) - https://logback.qos.ch/download.html

+Logback Core 1.5.6 (Should be installed with Maven) - https://logback.qos.ch/download.html

+SLF4J API 2.0.1.3 (Should be installed with Maven) - https://www.slf4j.org/download.html

 Amazon Corretto 21 (OpenJDK) - https://corretto.aws/downloads/latest/amazon-corretto-21-x64-windows-jdk.msi

 # Other Notes:
-Make sure the environment variables file is named ".env"
+Make sure the environment variables file is named ".env".

-The .env file should be placed in `src/main/java/org/SitekickRemastered`
+If running from the source, The `.env` file should be placed in the main directory.

+If running with the `.jar`, the `.env` file should be placed in the same directory as the `.jar`.